Frequently Asked Questions:

 My cat just had kittens.
 When can she be spayed?
 We prefer to wait at least 8-10 weeks after the kittens are born before spaying the mother.
 It is safe to spay a lactating (nursing) mama cat and the surgery will not affect her milk production.
 Make the appointment before babies are born or at birth because we book out so far.

 Do I have to live in Vernon County to take advantage of the CATsNIP Clinic?
 No!
-Our programs are open to anyone, although our focus is on assisting low income, fixed income, multiple cat, and colony cat caretakers.
+Our programs are open to anyone, although our focus is on assisting low income, fixed income, and multiple cat and colony cat caretakers.

 Are there income limitations to qualify for the program?
 No!
 There are no limitations on the program.
 Our goal is to help spay and neuter as many cats as possible.